-The specific grounds on which you can appeal a California conviction vary case-by-case.
-But regardless of the facts of your particular case, the grounds must be based on a legal error as opposed to a factual error.
+The specific grounds on which you can appeal a California conviction vary case by case.
+Regardless of the facts of your case, the grounds must be based on a legal error as opposed to a factual error.

-The attorneys, judge, or jury make a legal error when their mistake goes against California law.
+The attorneys, judge, or jury makes a legal error when their mistake goes against California law.
 Examples of legal errors include (but are not limited to):